ElisabeteBilini/BigBrainQuiz/README.md

 <h3>Game Page</h3>
 <ul>
 <li>Game screen with title and answers.</li>
-<li>Scoreboard to keep track of the current score.</li>
-<li>Message congratulating in case of a hit, and in case of an error, displaying message along with correct answer.</li>
+<li>If the selected answer is correct the background color will be green, if the wrong answer is selected the color will be red and the right answer will appear in green. </li>
-<li>Restart button (returns to the first screen) and game exit button (closes the browser, in case of cell phones and tablets returns to the start screen).</li>
+<li>Next button to advance the questions, restart button (returns to the first screen) and exit button returns the login screen.</li>
 </ul>

 ![index](assets/images/questions.png)